 A number of people have sought a simple organizational principle that would predict the spatial layout of neurons.
 One such principle is that the layout of nervous system components minimizes total connection cost.
 Christopher Cherniak, a philosopher at the University of Maryland calculated the total wiring length for the ~40,000,000 (11!) possible layouts of the 11 hypothetically "moveable" ganglia (connecting 302 neurons) in the nematode worm.
 Remarkably, he reported that the layout the worm actually has is indeed the one with the shortest total connection length (Cherniak, 1991, 1995).
-(For criticisms of this result, see: http://york37.ncl.ac.uk/replicate.html) Similar arguments have been made by Cherniak and others for the layout of the multiple areas of cortex.
+Similar arguments have been made by Cherniak and others for the layout of the multiple areas of cortex.
+(But see Young, 1994).
 The problem of minimizing connection lengths is also encountered in VLSI component layout in the design of computer chips.